 If you’re departing for a non-international, domestic flight, you can still access this lounge as Concourse F, and the entire international terminal can be reached after security by train or walking between the concourses via the underground walkway.

 This lounge is used by airline elite passengers as well as Priority Pass passengers.
 You can access this lounge if you are flying in Business Class or First Class on British Airways, Lufthansa, Turkish Airlines, and Qatar.
 You will also get free access to this lounge if you have Oneworld Emerald status, as well as your Priority Pass, Lounge Club, Lounge Key, and Diners Club cards.

 The lounge is pleasantly designed with neutral decor and wooden flooring.
 Premium airline passengers get a separate roped-off buffet and seating area.
 As a standard Priority Pass lounge user, you cannot access this VIP area.

-The rest of the lounge houses an additional buffet, toilets, and more seating along with large windows that overlook some of the runways.
-Downsides of this lounge are that it feels crowded and there aren’t power outlets on every seat which is a pain if you need to recharge.
-Obviously, Wi-Fi is free in the lounge but it is slow so you may prefer to connect to the internet via your mobile.
+The rest of the lounge houses an additional buffet, toilets, and more seating, along with large windows overlooking some of the runways.
+The downsides of this lounge are that it feels crowded, and there aren’t power outlets on every seat, which is a pain if you need to recharge.
+Obviously, Wi-Fi is free in the lounge, but it is slow, so you may prefer to connect to the internet via your mobile.

-There are three bathrooms which are stylish and nicely maintained, plus there is a shower which you can be put on a waitlist for.
-The shower is also stylish and clean and provides shampoo, conditioner and shower gel, towels, and a hairdryer.
+There are three stylish and nicely maintained bathrooms, plus there is a shower, which you can be put on a waitlist for.
+The shower is also stylish and clean and provides shampoo, conditioner shower gel, towels, and a hairdryer.

-The main buffet is excellent by the standards of European Priority Pass lounges with water and soft drinks (including bottled water), plenty of delicious wrap sandwiches, cookies, crisps, soup, an orange juice, and a coffee and tea machine.
+The main buffet is excellent by the standards of European Priority Pass lounges with water and soft drinks (including bottled water), plenty of delicious wrap sandwiches, cookies, crisps, soup, orange juice, and coffee and tea machines.

 9. Admirals Club Atlanta Terminal T